jamezmca/learn-to-code/README.md

 Ready to combine your passion for food and coding?
 Build an interactive Single Page Application (SPA) - your own recipe book!
 Using HTML, CSS, and JavaScript, create a responsive app with recipe lists, detailed instructions, and search functionality.
 Showcase your culinary creativity and explore data manipulation, user interaction, and SPA design.

-Once your masterpiece is ready, share your recipe book URL in the [Discord](https://discord.gg/BYr6gujs4k) channel and let's embark on a delicious journey!
+**After completing a tutorial or project**, share your work on Twitter, LinkedIn or in the [Discord](https://discord.gg/BYr6gujs4k) channel and tag me so I can see.
+It really helps others to be inspired by your success and is a great to show everyone what you've been working on :P

 ### Chapter 3 - Frontend JavaScript Frameworks